 - Communication and Interaction

 - Sensory and Physical

 - Social, Mental and Emotional Health

-Our SEND Offer will be reviewed in September 2020.
-If you would like to provide any feedback on the document please contact either Mrs Gilbert or Miss Matson or complete the feedback form below.
+Our SEND Offer will be reviewed in September 2024.
+If you would like to provide any feedback on the document please contact either Mrs Gilbert or Miss Matson.

 How We Work: